Links on Android Authority may earn us a commission. Learn more.

-The Samsung Bixby digital assistant lets you control your smartphone with voice commands.
-You can open apps, check the weather, play music, turn on Bluetooth, and much more.
-You’ll find everything you need to know about Google Assistant‘s biggest rival below, including how to access it, the features it offers, and which devices it’s available on.
+Samsung’s Bixby digital assistant lets you control your smartphone and select connected accessories.
+You can use it to open apps, check the weather, play music, toggle Bluetooth, and much more.
+You’ll find everything you need to know about the Google Assistant rival below, including how to access it, the features it offers, and which devices it’s available on.

 Which devices and languages does Samsung Bixby support?